Particular/NServiceBus/guidelines/design-guidelines.md

 }
 ```

-* All components externally implemented but managed by NServiceBus (pipelines, satellites...) should try to gracefully stop, if they can't they should hang
+* All components externally implemented but managed by NServiceBus (pipelines, satellites, etc) should attempt to stop gracefully.
+If they they are unable to do so, they should block the thread.
-* NServiceBus will *not* timebox any start or stop operations to allow proper debugging and analysis of misbehaving components
+* NServiceBus will **not** timebox any start or stop operations to allow proper debugging and analysis of misbehaving components.
-* Stop operations should be done concurrently if possible/sensible to allow all components to initiate a graceful stop
+* Stop operations should be performed concurrently if possible/sensible to allow all components to initiate a graceful stop.
-* `CancellationToken` and `CancellationTokenSource` are an implementation detail of the component that needs to stop and are not managed by NServiceBus
+* `CancellationToken` and `CancellationTokenSource` are an implementation detail of the component that needs to stop and are not managed by NServiceBus.

 Translating these principles into code, here is how NServiceBus handles startable and stoppable components: